 How to challenge patents by requesting an ex parte reexamination

-An ex parte reexamination of an issued patent would involve only the patent owner and the Patent Office.
-As a third party challenger, you get to file the initial reexamination request. and, if a Patent Owner’s Statement is filed, a third party requestor may also submit an optional reply.
-Beyond that, the challenger does not get to participate in the ongoing review of the validity of the patent.
+An ex parte reexamination of an issued patent involves only the patent owner and the Patent Office.
+A third party challenger may file the initial request for reexamination.
+If a Patent Owner’s Statement is filed, a third party requestor may also submit an optional reply.
+Beyond that, the third party requestor does not get to participate in the ongoing review of the validity of the patent.
 If the patent owner were to argue that its claims are still valid over certain prior art, for example, the challenger cannot respond with counterarguments as to why the claims are invalid.

 There are three possible outcomes for each claim in a reexamined patent: